ChandanTG/democodes/README.md

 # democodes
-This demo code to learn github class
+This demo code to learn github class.